Home » Herbs » What is Elderflower, its benefits & uses in food and medicine

 The number one antiviral herb on the planet, elderberries are packed with antioxidants and flavonoids that successfully deactivate viruses in our bodies.
 Known for their high content of vitamin C and antioxidants mainly polyphenols (1)

 Elderflowers help stimulate the immune system and increase the activity of antioxidant enzymes in the blood.
 In other words, Elderflowers can help overcome symptoms of flu and cold.
-They have been for centuries used to treatment of cough, flu, and bronchitis (2)
+They have been for centuries used to treatment of cough, flu, constipation and bronchitis (2)

 Elderflower benefits for skin